This was my turbo.

 • It would mean re-routing the exhaust and intake.
 Doable, but that would have to wait for the car to be in my possession again.

-• These manifolds are designed for the MX5; they work with the clearances and constraints of the MX5 engine bay, which mounts 90 degrees out from how the B6T fits in to the.
-Though the exhaust manifold might bolt up, there is no guarantee at all that that I would actually have space for it with any given turbo attached.
+• These manifolds are designed for the MX5; they work with the clearances and constraints of the MX5 engine bay.
+The MX5 is rear-wheel drive, i.e. the MX5's engine mounts 90 degrees out from how the B6T is mounted in the 323.
+Though the exhaust manifold will bolt up to the engine, there is no guarantee at all that that I would actually have space for it with any given turbo attached.

 • Mazda might have gone with a bottom-mount setup for a good reason.
 I don't know for a fact that they did, because I cannot give you any of those reasons, but I also don't know that they did not.
 I default to assuming that any major manufacturer knew what they were doing given the technology available at the time, and do differently if I know better.

 Any of those things could have added months and unknown expenses to the project.
-But there are no bottom-mount turbos.
 Now what?

 You may have noticed that I qualified an earlier paragraph about hybrid turbos with "in this country".
 Fortunately, nobody has told Bryan Nickell from BNR Supercars that it is not possible to build a VJ9 hybrid, because he has been doing this for years.
 Actually, he's been doing this with the US-market VJ14s, but the VJ9 is similar enough in the bits that matter to make it possible to do the same conversion.